 - Individuals taking smaller dosage will metabolize and excrete the drug from their system much faster than those taking a dosage higher

 Frequency of Use

-Since the effects of Xanax clear rapidly, users tend to use more of the drug and build tolerance.
+Since the effects of Xanax clear rapidly, users tend to use more of the drug and build a tolerance over time.

-- Frequent users or long-term users build up tolerance rapidly and also accumulate the drug to a greater extent in their bodies hence taking them longer to metabolize and excrete the drug as compared to infrequent users.
+Frequent users or long-term users build up a tolerance rapidly and also accumulate the drug to a greater extent in their bodies, hence taking them longer to metabolize and excrete the drug as compared to infrequent users.

 According to research 16 million Americans aged 12 and above have used Xanax for recreational purposes at least once.
 These statistics indicate that Xanax is one of the most addictive and commonly abused legal drugs out there.

 Effects of Xanax

 The effects of Xanax, however, wear off quickly and the user needs to take more to continue feeling the effects.

 After 2 or 3 weeks the user starts experiencing physical dependence and tolerance.
 It can, however, be very addictive if taken in high doses or if it is crushed and snorted since it creates a euphoria or Xanax high.